 1. Don’t accept friend requests from people you don’t know

 Do you know exactly who has access to your social media posts?
 The three main settings on Facebook include ‘Only you’, ‘Friends’ or ‘Public’ so check to see which one you are currently set at.
-Visit https://en-gb.facebook.com/help/325807937506242/ to find out more information about changing the different settings that are available on Facebook.
-Alternatively, on Instagram and Twitter there is the option to make your whole profile private to others who don’t follow you.
-That way, if people want to follow you, you can then choose whether or not to accept their request.
+Take a look at Facebook's Privacy Settings to find out more about changing your privacy settings on Facebook.
+On Instagram and Twitter, there is also the option to make your whole profile private to others who don’t follow you.

 3. Don’t open links from unknown websites

 Don’t open any suspicious links on spam emails.
 No matter what competition they are claiming you’ve won or what money you’re apparently entitled to, it’s most likely fake if it’s from an email address you don’t recognise.
-Also, we know you’re desperate to watch that film that is available to download online, but the website could be riddled with unwanted pop-ups that could affect your device.
+Be cautious when downloading films or tv shows online, the website could be riddled with unwanted pop-ups that could affect your device.

 4. Keeping your passwords safe

 Make sure to regulary change your passwords.
 Create the strongest password you can think of by using capital letters, numbers and special characters and try not to use the same password across multiple websites.
 A secure password makes it harder for people to gain access to your account, but remember, your passwords are personal to you; keep them that way!

 5. Think carefully about what you post online